-The OIA exists to assist you in maintaining legal status.
-If you think you may have a problem, please do not hesitate to call the Responsible Officer to discuss the situation.
+The OIA is here to assist you in maintaining legal status.
+If you think you may have a problem, please do not hesitate to come and see the Responsible Officer to discuss the situation.
 The earlier we know about your situation, the better we can try to help you resolve it.